Incentives | Meaning and Definition

 What are the common methods for providing employee incentives?

-The below categories are some of the most common forms of incentives.
+The below categories are some of the most common forms.

-• Employee compensation incentives – These are some of the common incentives tied up with the compensation, such as salary raise, bonus, employee stock option, profit sharing bonus, etc.
+• Employee compensation– These are some of the common reward method tied up with the compensation, such as salary raise, bonus, employee stock option, profit sharing bonus, etc.

-• Recognition incentives – These are generally tied with the employee accomplishment within the company.
-Some of the recognition incentives include thanking or praising employees for doing a good job, publishing an employee accomplishment in a company meeting, etc. A very common form of recognition incentive is praise from a manager.
+• Recognition – These are generally tied with the employee accomplishment within the company.
+Some of the recognition include thanking or praising employees for doing a good job, publishing an employee accomplishment in a company meeting, etc. A very common form of recognition is praise from a manager.

-• Appreciation incentives – These are appreciation for achieving the desired goal.
+• Appreciation– These are appreciation for achieving the desired goal.
 These might be tied up with a group or team of people.
 This can be paid group lunch or dinner, sponsored sports events, family activities or events within a company, etc.

 What are the common reasons behind employee incentivization?